Khalidcharkaoui/Capstone-Project/README.md

 ChatUp is a Full Stack Chatting App.

 Uses Socket.io for real time communication and stores user details in Mongo DB Database.
 The password is stored encrypted.
-The profile´s picture is stored in Clouldinary and then his Url is stored in Mongo Db.
+The profile´s picture is stored in Clouldinary and then his Url is stored in MongoDb.

 ## Tech Stack

 **Client:** React JS

-**Server:** Node JS, Express JS
+**Server:** Node JS, Express JS, Axios

 **Database:** Mongo DB, Couldinary